A young girl of just six years old was attacked this week by a police dog in Newton Heath, Manchester.

 “A police dog was deployed to pursue the offender and during the chase, a 6-year-old girl was unfortunately bitten.
 The girl was taken to hospital to be treated for her injuries.

 “An automatic referral has been made to the Greater Manchester Police Professional Standards Branch.”

-Of these statistics, children under the age of 10 were most likely to be admitted to hospital having been attacked by a dog, with 1,159 requiring impatient treatment.
+Of these statistics, children under the age of 10 were most likely to be admitted to hospital having been attacked by a dog, with 1,159 requiring inpatient treatment.

-Whilst these statistics are alarming, in the past few years a series of dramatic measures have been put on place in order to prevent these injuries from occurring.
-The maximum sentence for allowing a dog to fatally attack someone in England and Wales under the Dangerous Dog Act (DDA) has risen from two years, to 14.
+Whilst these statistics are alarming, in the past few years, a series of dramatic measures have been put on place to prevent these injuries from occurring.
+The maximum sentence for allowing a dog to fatally attack someone in England and Wales under the Dangerous Dog Act (DDA) has risen from two years to 14.

 Changes have also been made on how victims of dog attacks can make a claim, you can now make a claim regardless of whether you are on the dog owners property or not.

-Many animal charities, including The Dogs Trust say that more needs to be done in order to prevent these injuries happening.
-With PDSA claiming that prevention is key in order to avoid these attacks happening.
+Many animal charities, including The Dogs Trust, say that more needs to be done to prevent these injuries happening.
+PDSA claiming that prevention is key to avoid these attacks happening.